cangulec/insight/readme.md

 ## Challenge Summary

-This challenge is to implement two features:
+This repository is my implementation of the two features of the challange requirements.

-1. Clean and extract the text from the raw JSON tweets that come from the Twitter Streaming API, and track the number of tweets that contain unicode.
+Feature 1: Clean and extract the text from the raw JSON tweets that come from the Twitter Streaming API, and track the number of tweets that contain unicode.
-2. Calculate the average degree of a vertex in a Twitter hashtag graph for the last 60 seconds, and update this each time a new tweet appears.
+Feature 2: Calculate the average degree of a vertex in a Twitter hashtag graph for the last 60 seconds, and update this each time a new tweet appears.

 ## Details of Implementation